 But let's look at this argument a bit further.
 If you think getting an abortion is "avoiding responsibility," that implies that it's a woman's responsibility to bear a child if she chooses to have sex.
 That sounds suspiciously like you're dictating what a woman's role and purpose is, and a lot less like you're making an argument about the life of a child.

 Common Reply: No, because women can practice safe sex and avoid getting pregnant.
 If she refuses to use contraception and gets pregnant as a result, that's her fault, and her responsibility.

 Your Rebuttal: Not everyone has easy access to contraception, nor does everyone have a good enough sex education class to know how to use it or where to obtain it.
 But let's just suppose, for the sake of argument, that everyone had access to free contraception and knew how to use it correctly.

-Even then, no contraception is 100 percent effective.
+Even then, no contraception is 100% effective.
 Presumably, you oppose abortions even in cases where contraception fails (and it does sometimes fail, even when used perfectly).
 If that's true, you're saying that, by merely choosing to have sex — with or without a condom — a woman becomes responsible for having a child.
 And that's a belief that has everything to do with judging a woman's behavior, and nothing to do with the value of life.

-Your Response: Why only in those cases?
+The Pro-Choice Argument: Why only in those cases?
 Are the lives of children who were conceived by rape worth less than the lives of children who were willfully conceived?
 If preserving the life of the child takes primacy over the desires of the mother — which is what you're saying if you if you oppose any legal abortions — then it shouldn't matter how that life was conceived.

 Common Argument #4: "If it's a legitimate rape, the female body has ways to try to shut that whole thing down."